Any makeup junkie who hits up Sephora for their beauty fixes are familiar with Pat McGrath Labs.

 "For me, it's not about 100 percent knowing.
 But to work because you love something is the best place to come from because then you'd do anything—sweep the floors, help the stylists, help the photographer.
 You have the absence of an agenda."

 There's is no such thing as an overnight success

-We hear it time and time again, an overnight success is actually someone putting in years and years of hard work under the radar, grinding and hustling through it all before there are any real financially rewards.
+We hear it time and time again, overnight success is actually someone putting in years and years of hard work under the radar, grinding and hustling through it all before there are any real financial rewards.
 McGrath even kept her job as a receptionist in the early years in order to slowly build her dream career.
 She revealed:

 "I knew I wasn't going to make money in the beginning, so I found another way to support myself—I was a receptionist.
 It's quite smart to work that way.
 Otherwise, you get vicious and desperate, and no one wants to work with you.
 Build your career slowly; then people start to trust you and pay you well."